esphome/esphome-docs/components/lvgl.rst

 - *grow*: if set on an item it will grow to fill the remaining space on the track.
 The available space will be distributed among items respective to their grow value (larger value means more space).
 - *gap*: the space between the rows and columns or the items on a track.

-In a Flex layout, use the following options in the ``flex_flow`` configuartion parameter to select the arrangement of the children widgets:
+In a Flex layout, use the following options in the ``flex_flow`` configuration parameter to select the arrangement of the children widgets:

 - ``ROW``: place the children in a row without wrapping.
 - ``COLUMN``: place the children in a column without wrapping.